enkidevs/curriculum/python/data-analysis/pyda-initializing-and-cleaning-datasets/README.md

 description: Learn what Series and Dataframes are, and how to prepare a dataset for analysis.

 insights:
-  - what-and-why-pandas
+  - pyda-what-and-why-pandas
-  - series-and-dataframes
+  - pyda-series-and-dataframes
-  - importing-data-sets
+  - pyda-importing-data-sets
-  - cleaning-dataset
+  - pyda-cleaning-dataset
-  - cleaning-dataset-ii
+  - pyda-cleaning-dataset-ii

 aspects:
   - introduction